List of Macross characters: Quamzin Kravshera

 Voice actor Kōsuke Meguro performed Quamzin Kravshera in the original Japanese TV version and in The Super Dimension Fortress Macross: Do You Remember Love? movie adaptation.
 In the English dub of the original Japanese series released by ADV Films in January 2006 he was voiced by Illich Guardiola.

 Quamzin Kravshera was a brilliant but mentally unstable Zentradi commander during Space War I of the fictional Macross universe.
 Known as "The Ally Killer" for his aggressive tactics that usually involve destroying both the enemies and his own men.
 He supposedly died with Moruk Lap Lamiz in 2012, in one last suicidal attempt to destroy the SDF-1 Macross.

-He entered Space War I when the commander of the Adoclas fleet, Vrlitwhai Kridanik, ordered his battalion to join up with Vrlitwhai's fleet to aid in the capture of the Macross.
-The choice of Quamzin was a particularly unsettling one for Vrlitwhai's archivist Exsedol Folmo who believed Quamzin to be irrational, selfish, violent and as dangerous to his own side as to the enemy.
-This perception was reinforced when, while recklessly coming out of spacefold right into the main fleet, Quamzin's ships collided with some of Vrlitwhai's force — and that Quamzin and his men had placed bets on how many ships they'd hit.
+He entered Space War I when the commander of the Adoclas fleet, Britai Kridanik, ordered his battalion to join up with Britai's fleet to aid in the capture of the Macross.
+The choice of Quamzin was a particularly unsettling one for Britai's archivist Exsedol Folmo who believed Quamzin to be irrational, selfish, violent and as dangerous to his own side as to the enemy.
+This perception was reinforced when, while recklessly coming out of spacefold right into the main fleet, Quamzin's ships collided with some of Britai's force — and that Quamzin and his men had placed bets on how many ships they'd hit.
 He was immediately dispatched to Mars in a plot to disable the Macross while she was landed and taking supplies from an abandoned U.N.
 Spacy base on the planet.
 The plan failed.
-However, this merely led the megalomaniacal Quamzin to continue to redouble his efforts, including disobeying Vrlitwhai's direct order on not harming the Macross while conducting an intimidation barrage.
+However, this merely led the megalomaniacal Quamzin to continue to redouble his efforts, including disobeying Britai's direct order on not harming the Macross while conducting an intimidation barrage.
 He destroyed the Macross' radar installations, forcing Misa Hayase, Hikaru Ichijyo, Maximilian Jenius and Hayao Kakizaki to conduct a recon mission, and resulting in the foursome's capture.

 Finally, Quamzin undertook a daring, almost suicidal plan—he used the Macross' devastating "Daedalus Attack" against the ship by forcing his troops up the Daedalus' boarding ramp.
 In the end, Quamzin's troops were able to do massive damage to Macross City before the assault fell apart.
 Some of the Zentradi who had taken part in the assault were actually defectors smitten by the ship's culture and the ship's resident singer, Lynn Minmay.
 As Quamzin got wind of the idea, he began to turn on all of his troops, and finally succeeded in inadvertently chasing them all off the ship.